umq7573/legistar-monitor/README.md

     print(f"{matter['MatterFile']}: {matter['MatterName']}")
 ```

-## Data Directory
+## Data Directory (Legacy - See "Files in this Repository" for current structure)

-The `data/` directory is used by the hearing monitor to store `seen_events.json` (a record of all events processed), `categorized_events.json` (events categorized by change type for the latest run), and `changes_summary.json` (a summary of the latest changes).
-This data can be used for further analysis or as input to other applications.
+The `data/` directory was previously used more extensively.
+Currently, its primary role for local execution is to hold `seen_events.json` and the temporary `processed_events_for_web.json`.
+The GitHub Action workflow has a more specific way of handling these files for persistence via the `gh-pages` branch.

 The `archive/` directory contains older exploratory scripts and sample JSON outputs from previous API calls, which are not part of the active monitoring system.